hbctraining/main/registrations/AllFunders-Introduction-to-Python.md

 ### **Description:**

-This **hands-on** workshop will take you from installing Python and writing your first lines of code, to working with real-world data and end with producing visualizations.
+This **hands-on** workshop starts with installing Python and understanding how to write code with Jupyter Lab. **No prior programming experience is required.** Through the workshop you will learn how to load datasets, generate visuals, and apply Machine Learning methods.
 The focus is on **practical skills and applications**, with exercises and examples drawn from the life sciences.

-We will cover the *basics of Python programming*, including data types, functions, and how to use popular libraries such as **NumPy**, **pandas**, and **Matplotlib**.
-The goal is to give you a solid foundation in Python programming that you can build upon for your own projects. **No prior programming experience is required.** By the end, you should feel comfortable reading and writing basic Python code, wrangling data and generating custom visualizations.
+We will cover the *basics of Python programming*, including key concepts such as variables, data structures, and how to automate processes.
+From there, we will utilize popular libraries such as **NumPy**, **pandas**, and **Matplotlib** to showcase how to analyze real-world datasets.
+The goal is to give you a solid foundation in Python programming that you can build upon for your own projects.

+By the end, you should feel comfortable reading and writing basic Python code, wrangling data and generating custom visualizations.

 ---